 Scoliosis is complex three-dimensional deformity of the spine which is characterized by a lateral deviation of at least 10 degrees with a rotation of the vertebra.
 Scoliosis is common spinal deformity in school-age children.
 Globally about 10% people have some degree adolescent, out of which 1% required special treatment.
 Around 3 million new incidences scoliosis are diagnosed in the United States each year, out of which around 29,000 scoliosis surgeries are performed on every year in the United States.
 Presence of various origination such as Scoliosis Research Society focus on the research & development is expected fuel the market growth.
 Moreover, In U.S., various non-profit and volunteer non-medical organization, providing advice, and rising awareness of scoliosis among health professionals and the general public.

-The global scoliosis market was valued at USD 423 in million, and is expected to reach USD 530.9 million at a CAGR of 3.9% during the forecast period 2019–2026.
+The global scoliosis market size was valued at USD 423 in million and is expected to reach USD 530.9 million at a CAGR of 3.9% during the forecast period 2019–2026.

 Rigid Braces Segment To Witness Significant Growth